Russia's manufacturing PMI on decline in February ahead of Ukraine invasion

 Still, prior to the invasion of Ukraine Russian goods producers were more upbeat regarding the outlook for output over the coming year midway through the opening quarter.
 The degree of confidence was the strongest since August 2019 amid hopes of upticks in client demand and investment in new technology and production processes.

-Siân Jones, Senior Economist at IHS Markit, commented that February (pre-invasion) data supports IHS Markit forecast of industrial production expanding 6.6% in 2022.
+Siân Jones, senior economist at IHS Markit, commented that February (pre-invasion) data supports IHS Markit's forecast of industrial production expanding 6.6% in 2022.